ThierryMonteiro/Sudoku-testing/README.md

 ---

 ### Setup
-Download and run in your favorite interpreter
+Download and run in your favorite IDE